 Cannabis Payment Processing Current Laws

-Federally speaking, cannabis is still part of the Controlled Substances Act, so major banks that often can provide easily accessible financial support and loans, make themselves off limits to any businesses related to marijuana, typically stating that if they are a federally regulated institution they, “don’t process payments for businesses participating in federally prohibited activities.”
+Federally speaking, cannabis is still part of the Controlled Substances Act, so major banks that typically would provide easily accessible financial support and loans, make themselves off-limits to any businesses related to marijuana, generally stating that if they are a federally regulated institution, they “don’t process payments for businesses participating in federally prohibited activities.”
 Of course, this includes cannabis and any cannabis-related activities.

-In summary, it is technically legal for a bank to support a legal marijuana business, so long as they take the necessary steps and regulations into account, but many banks simply choose not to because, for them, it is not worth the risk of the Federal Government getting involved.
+In summary, it is technically legal for a bank to support a legal marijuana business, so long as they take the necessary steps and regulations into account, but many banks simply choose not to because for them, it is not worth the risk of the federal government getting involved.

 Why Large Banks Won’t Process Marijuana

-Because banks are federally connected institutions, they also typically rely upon regulations and laws set by the Federal Government, and many institutions believe that if they support something considered illegal in the eyes of the Feds, they are also subject to greater scrutiny and could be investigated, or even legally punished.
-For banks with high assets and plenty of investments, by accepting marijuana related businesses through their doors, they are not only putting the company at risk, but also the status of the assets and the money of any investors involved in funding the bank.
-If some trouble was to arise, it could be devastating and global banks like Bank of America, Wells Fargo, JPMorgan and Chase, etc., simply don’t see that the benefits would outweigh the risks.
+Because banks are federally-backed institutions, they are inherently bound all regulations and laws set forth by the federal government.
+Most institutions believe if they support something considered illegal in the eyes of the Feds, they will be subject to greater scrutiny and could even be investigated or legally punished.
+For banks with high assets and plenty of investments, accepting any marijuana-related business through their doors would not only put the company at risk, but also potentially jeapordize the status of their assets, as well as the money from investors that are involved in funding the bank.
+If trouble were to arise, for instance, it would spell absolute disaster for the big-name global banks like Bank of America, Wells Fargo, JPMorgan & Chase, etc. In their eyes, the potential benefits simply do not outweigh the risks involved.

 Businesses Are Forced to Work Cash Only (Implications)